astropy/regions/docs/getting_started/citation.rst

 that was used.
 We also encourage citations in the main text wherever appropriate.

-BibTex files for all Regions versions can be found at https://doi.org/10.5281/zenodo.5826358.
+BibTeX files for all Regions versions can be found at https://doi.org/10.5281/zenodo.5826358.